3mdeb/news-and-ideas/blog/content/post/2020-09-08-raspberrypi_docker.md

 ### How to use Docker?

-The basic concepts of Docker are Images and Containers.
-The first of them is made of filesystem layers that make a possibility to execute applications.
+The basic concepts of Docker are **images** and **containers**.
+The first is made of filesystem layers that allow to execute applications.
-Inside it are source code, dependencies, libraries, tools, or instructions for installing and running an application.
+Images contain source code, dependencies, libraries, tools, or instructions for installing and running an application.
 Dockerfile image is just a binary file that is immutable for the user.
-The second one - containers are mutable beings.
+The second one - containers are mutable beings that are using Docker images as templates. images and containers may be compared to classes and instances of this particular class in object-oriented programming.
-They are using Docker Images like templates.
-If you are a developer you can think that Docker Image is a class and Container is an instance of this particular class.

 ![Docker Containers](/img/containersdocker.png)

 Docker images are available at a cloud-based registry service called [Docker Hub](https://hub.docker.com/).
-To search for an image (e.g. Debian), use the following commands.
+To search for an image (e.g. Debian), use the following commands:

 ```bash
 sudo docker search debian